Skip to content

 Compare the highest leverage available on perpetual futures exchanges.
 Covers max leverage by asset, margin modes, and liquidation risks for CEX and DEX platforms.

-MEXC offers the highest leverage on crypto perpetuals at 200x, followed by Binance, OKX, and Bitget at 125x.
-For DEX traders, GMX and Jupiter Perps reach 100x, while Hyperliquid caps at 50x and dYdX at 20x.
-Max leverage varies significantly by asset — what's advertised is almost never available on anything outside BTC and ETH.
+MEXC offers the highest leverage on crypto perps at 200x.
+Binance, OKX, and Bitget follow at 125x.
+For DEX traders, GMX and Jupiter Perps reach 100x.
+Hyperliquid caps at 50x and dYdX at 20x.
+Max leverage varies a lot by asset.
+The headline number almost never applies outside of BTC and ETH.

 Max Leverage Rankings (2026)